 No, locksmith prices should not increase during Covid virus lockdown.

-2. Is the Call Out Charge More during Covid virus lockdown.
+2. Is the Call Out Charge for a locksmith More during Covid virus lockdown.

 the answer is the same no, a locksmith should not charge extra for a call-out during the covid virus lockdown, if he does try this on then he,s not to be trusted.